 The ability of being able to recover must be a priority in every basketball player’s program as well.
 The quicker you recover the more maximal speed efforts you will be able to repeat and less you will be beat up after a game.
 Some strategies we use is you guessed it, sleep.
 You must get at least 8 hours of sleep to give the body time to repair it self.
 Athletes that are unwilling to do that are just not mentally tough enough to deserve success.
+They also started using a great mass gainer protein powder as they really needed to gain some mass and the results have been great so far.
 Also, eating for performance will speed up your recovery.
 The body functions properly when fed the right amount of carbs, fats, protein, vitamin B12, water, etc…I am in no way saying that you can never eat a burger and some fries.
 But you have to make eating healthy and wholesome meals as a normal part of your life and eating junk as a interruption in your routine.
 Also, I like using temp runs on your off days at low intensity to flush out the bad blood and nourish the body with nutrients for recovery.

 Sample Workout Session:

 Warm-Up- 10 Minutes